KaavyaGala546/DocuMind-AI/README.md

 ---

-## Design Decisions
+## Design Philosophy

-**Streamlit**
-Chosen for rapid prototyping and interactive UI development.

-**Dual Representation (TF-IDF + SBERT)**
-Balances interpretability with semantic depth.

-**K-Means Clustering**
-Provides fast and intuitive grouping for exploratory analysis.
+This project focuses on:

+- Turning NLP pipelines into **usable systems**
+- Balancing **interpretability and semantic depth**
+- Building tools that are both **technical and practical**

 ---

 ## Limitations

-- Summarization is extractive (not generative)
+- Summarization is extractive
 - Performance depends on dataset quality
-- LDA effectiveness decreases with small datasets
+- LDA less effective on small datasets
-- Architecture is not yet production-grade

 ---

 ## Roadmap

 - Persistent document sessions
-- Exportable analysis reports
+- Exportable reports
-- Advanced summarization pipelines
+- Advanced summarization
 - Retrieval-based querying
-- Migration to FastAPI + frontend architecture
+- Migration to full-stack architecture

 ---